Benefits and financial support

 Help with toilet needs

 The National Key Scheme (NKS) offers people with a disability, including cancer, access to public disabled toilets across the UK.
-You can buy a RADAR (Royal Association for Disability and Rehabilitation) key for £5 from Disability Rights UK or call 0203 687 0790.
+You can buy a RADAR (Royal Association for Disability and Rehabilitation) from Disability Rights UK or call 0203 687 0790.

 In Northern Ireland, you can also buy these keys at any local council office.

 The Macmillan toilet card

 Cancer treatment can affect the way the bowel or bladder works.
 Macmillan can send you a free toilet card and key ring.
 These explain why you may need to access a toilet urgently while out in public.
 We have a general version, and one for people who are experiencing late side effects after pelvic radiotherapy.
-Visit be.macmillan.org.uk and search for ‘toilet card’ to order this free product.
+Visit be.macmillan.org.uk and search for ‘toilet card’ to order these free resources.